JJWRoeloffs/minictl/README.md

 # MiniCTL

-A small symbolic model checker for Computational Tree Logic.
+A small model checker for Computational Tree Logic.
 It is not implemented to be the fastest or the most featureful, instead, it is written for a Mini-Master Project at _vu Amsterdam_ to be used as a playground for the Bachelor course on Modal Logic.
-It implements the subset of ISPL (Interpreted Systems Programming Language) that is needed to express CTL, without any extensions from LTL or SML.

 For any Finite-state model $\mathcal{M}$, and a CTL formula $\phi$, MiniCTL can compute $\|\phi\|_{\mathcal{M}}$, which is to say, the set of states in which $\phi$ holds.